Contact departments directly.

 - Job postings change frequently.

-- Be persistent and don't give up!
+- Be persistent.
+Don't give up!
 It takes work to find work.

 - Do not get discouraged.
-All it takes is one 'yes.'
+All you need is one 'yes'.